- Naomi Stephens | Permaculture Designer

 How do I maintain my aquaponics system?

 Maintaining an aquaponics system generally involves regular water testing, monitoring fish health and stocking levels, and providing the correct nutrients for your plants.
-Additionally, it is important to make sure that you are harvesting your plants regularly to prevent any nutrient buildup in the system.
+Additionally, it is essential to ensure you are regularly harvesting your plants to prevent any nutrient buildup in the system.

 What is the ideal water temperature for an aquaponics system?